facebook/react/docs/docs/flux-todo-list.md

 Now we've created an implementation that is a bit more specific to our needs, with a helper function we can use when we create actions.
 We might expand on this later to provide a separate helper for server updates, but for now this is all we need.

 You don't actually need to create an AppDispatcher in every application, but we wanted to show it here as an example.
+The creation of the AppDispatcher allows us to extend the functionality of the Dispatcher.
+In this application, for example, we have provided metadata about the source of the action outside of the action itself.

 Creating Stores